 Today the Professional Wild Horse Racing Association (once known as the Wild Horse Racers of America) is organized and energetic.
 With a well-staffed office in Madras, Oregon, trained judges, a responsible secretary and a hard-working board of directors who double as contestants, the level of competition continues to intensify.

 Wild Horse Racing cowboys tend to be one-event specialists who love what they do.
-Ranches have become fewer and the rodeo fan has become a city dweller, but nothing has really changed.
+Ranches have become fewer and the rodeo fan has become a city dwellers, but nothing has really changed.

 The Wild Horse Race was one of the three original events in rodeo during the late 1800’s.
 Ranch hands would put a team together to compete against other ranch teams.
 As a rodeo progressed, the team aspect faded away.